-Since the program's inception, Zonta has given 637 awards to 565 young women from 50 countries.
+Since the program's inception, Zonta has given 679 awards (includes international awards) totaling US$548,750 to 597 young women from 51 countries.

 Established in 1990 by Past International President Leneen Forde, the Young Women in Public Affairs Award honors young women of age 16 to 19, who demonstrate a commitment to leadership in public policy, government and volunteer organizations.
 The program operates at the Zonta club, district/region and international levels.
 Zonta clubs provide awards for club recipients, and district/region and international awards are funded by the Zonta International Foundation.
 District recipients receive US$1,000, and ten international recipients are selected from the district/region recipients to receive awards of US$4,000 each.

 Women of any nationality who are students of age 16-19 on 1 April each year, studying and living, or working in a Zonta district/region and who demonstrate evidence of the following are eligible to apply.
 Note that applicants from geographic areas where no clubs are located will be considered and also eligible for the District/Region Award.